github/docs/content/codespaces/developing-in-codespaces/codespaces-lifecycle.md

 ## Rebuilding a codespace

 You can rebuild your codespace to restore a clean state as if you had created a new codespace.
 For most uses, you can create a new codespace as an alternative to rebuilding a codespace.
-You are most likely to rebuild a codespace to implement changes to your dev container.
+You are most likely to rebuild a codespace to implement changes to your dev container configuration.
 When you rebuild a codespace, any Docker containers, images, volumes, and caches are cleaned, then the codespace is rebuilt.

 If you need any of this data to persist over a rebuild, you can create, at the desired location in the container, a symbolic link (symlink) to the persistent directory.
 For example, in your `.devcontainer` directory, you can create a `config` directory that will be preserved across a rebuild.
 You can then symlink the `config` directory and its contents as a `postCreateCommand` in your `devcontainer.json` file.